-Learning can be influenced by a wide range of factors such as emotional, cognitive, past experiences, and the environment around us.
-Learning theories explain the right format or method of teaching to make it effective and more impactful.
-Learning is defined, for our purposes, as a change in behaviour that occurs because of experience.
-In other words, someone is said to have learned something when they consistently exhibit a new behaviour over time.
-It is first important to understand that learning involves changing an attitude or behaviour.
-This change does not necessarily have to be an improvement and can involve forming unhealthy habits or prejudices.
-Learning takes place when there is a meaningful change in the behaviour.
-Changing behaviour due to a temporary adjustment to a situation or fatigue does not constitute learning.
+- 1. define learning and its basic conditions, - 2. explain various theories of learning and their implications, - 3. understanding organisational context of learning theories through case studies and exercises someone is said to have learned something when they consistently exhibit a new behavior over time.
+It is first important to understand that learning involves changing an attitude or behavior.
+This change does not necessarily have to be an improvement, and can involve forming bad habits or prejudices.
+Learning takes place when there is a significant change in the behavior.
+Changing behavior due to a temporary adjustment to a situation or fatigue does not constitute learning.
 Additionally, the process of learning is typically accompanied by some form of practice or experience.
-For example, the change that occurs because of physical maturation such as a baby learning to walk-is not necessarily a process of learning.
+For example, the change that occurs as a result of physical maturation-such as a baby learning to walk-is not necessarily a process of learning.
 Finally, one must reinforce this practice or experience over time for learning to take place.
-If reinforcement does not follow practice or experience, the behaviour will eventually diminish.
-The decisive point is that learning is an inferred process.
-We cannot observe learning directly, so we determine whether it exists by observing changes in overt behaviour.
+If reinforcement does not follow practice or experience, the behavior will eventually diminish.
+The final point is that learning is an inferred process.
+We cannot observe learning directly, so we determine whether or not it exists by observing changes in overt behavior.